Are you an adviser? Go to Unbiased Pro

 Should I release a lump sum from my pension?

 Let’s say you have £100,000 in your pension pot.
 You enlist the help of a third party to release your funds.
-The company charges 20% commission, meaning £20,000 is lost immediately.
-And as this is considered an ‘unauthorised payment’, you’ll incur a massive £55,000 tax bill (55% of the original sum, not the remainder!).
-So after working and saving for years, you’ll be left with only a quarter (£25,000) of your hard-earned money.
+The company charges a 20% commission, meaning £20,000 is lost immediately.
+Additionally, as this is considered an ‘unauthorised payment,’ you’ll incur a massive £55,000 tax bill (55% of the original sum, not the remainder!).
+So, after working and saving for years, you’ll be left with only a quarter (£25,000) of your hard-earned money.
 It’s just not worth it.

 How can I release cash from my pension pot?